codacy/docs/docs/getting-started/tweak-your-settings.md

 -   Centralize coverage with static code analysis metrics.

-### Configure Codacy to provide feedback to your Git provider and act as a quality gate
+## 5. Providing feedback to your Git provider {: id="git-provider-feedback"}

+[//]: # (TODO decide how to integrate the instructions to act as a quality gate)
+[//]: # (  -   [Use Codacy as a quality gate]&#40;../faq/general/how-do-i-block-merging-prs-using-codacy-as-a-quality-gate.md&#41; to block merging pull requests that don't meet your quality standards)

 -   Configure Codacy to provide analysis feedback directly on [GitHub](../repositories-configure/integrations/github-integration.md#configuring), [GitLab](../repositories-configure/integrations/gitlab-integration.md#configuring), or [Bitbucket](../repositories-configure/integrations/bitbucket-integration.md#configuring) pull requests
--   [Use Codacy as a quality gate](../faq/general/how-do-i-block-merging-prs-using-codacy-as-a-quality-gate.md) to block merging pull requests that don't meet your quality standards

 What